 I found little written about him but a wealth of references in newspapers of the time which made me even more intrigued.
 What had he done to warrant headlines such as the one below from 1883 ?

-Ebenezer Thorne was born in 1835 in Devon to devout members of the Bible Christian Sect.
-His maternal grandfather, William O’Bryan, had founded this breakaway Methodist group in 1829 and his father, James Thorne, succeeded William as leader.
-Ebenezer’s mother, Mary, was a minister for 60 years.
-Ebenezer in turn was a Sunday School teacher and lay preacher for all of his life.
+Ebenezer Thorne was born in 1836 in Devon to devout members of the Bible Christian sect.
+His maternal grandfather, William O’Bryan, had founded this breakaway Methodist group in 1829 .
+The daughter of William O’Bryan, Mary, was a minister for 60 years.
+Mary married Samuel Thorne who was the printer for the sect.
+Their son Ebenezer in turn was a Sunday School teacher and lay preacher for all of his life.

 He arrived in Queensland along with other members of his family in 1863.
 In 1865 he was cutting cedar near Noosa and then he moved to Gympie when the gold rush began.
 The first inklings of his unusual approach to life are reports of his activities in Gympie around 1867 where he reputedly captured unbranded runaway horses and kept them in a hidden location until it was safe to brand and sell them.